lazylibrarian/LazyLibrarian/README.md

 - Twitter notifications
 - magasine search
 - improved configurations
-- optimised UI workflow to the Herman-Rodgers UI.
+- optimised UI workflow to the Herman-Rodgers UI
--

 And a shout out to nncrypted for bring forth changes and enhancement patches also.